Digital Biology

 Extracted Attributes

-Scientific data integration, Multi-scale modeling, Networked science
+Scientific data integration, multi-scale modeling, and networked science

-Key Technologies
+Core Technologies

 Primary Applications